harrythepuppet/Obsidian-1/Shadowdark(my world)/world/Cities(Posts).md

 Camp (1 district, will expire/change position after 24 hours it was discovered if players are not in this camp)

-Village (2 districts, can be destroyed by threat of Risky dang)
+Village (2 districts, can be destroyed by threat of Risky danger level)

+Town (3 districts, must have a tavern)
 ### All Districts

 #### Tavern